lsst-dm/dmtn-185/index.rst

 Areas of concern focus on identifying all relevant aspects of the system and recording them in the EFD.
 A standard way (salobj) of implementing CSCs has improved the process and templating and other ways of streamlining CSC implementation would help considerably in providing a robust provenance implementation.
-Systems under evolving design (eg. MMS, OLE/OWL) should explicitly address any provenance-related reporting requirements.
+Systems under evolving design (e.g. MMS, OLE/OWL) should explicitly address any provenance-related reporting requirements.

 Recommendations
 ---------------

 - [REQ-TEL-001] Invstigate ways to expose all information in the Camera Control System Database to the EFD.
-- [REQ-TEL-002] The MMSs should have ideally an API and at the very least a machine-readable export of data that would allow its data to be retrieved by other systems.
+- [REQ-TEL-002] The MMSs should ideally have an API and at the very least a machine-readable export of data that would allow its data to be retrieved by other systems.
-- [REQ-TEL-003] Any new CSCs (and wherever possible any current CSCs that lack them) should have requirements on what provenance information they should make available to SAL so it cat be associated with their telemetry.
+- [REQ-TEL-003] Any new CSCs (and wherever possible any current CSCs that lack them) should have requirements on what provenance information they should make available to SAL so it can be associated with their telemetry.

 Software-level provenance